rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

     ->willReturn(100);
 ```

 Both will be most reported by PHPUnit as stubs.
-They have 0 expectations (amongs other numbers).
+They have 0 expectations (among other numbers).
 So how do we fix that?
-Change we used before will not be enought (nor working):
+Change we used before is not enough and will not work here:

 ```diff
 -$someClass = $this->createMock(SomeClass::class);